benedikt-wueller/localize/README.md

 For every locale you want to support, you have to provide a `LocationProvider`.
 Those are responsible for retrieving the translation strings and discarding them when no longer needed (to free memory).
 By default, the following providers are available in their respective modules:

+* Module `localize-yaml`
-* `YamlLocaleProvider` (`localize-yaml`) &mdash; Reads the strings from a yaml file using either nested keys or keys with dot notation.
+    * `YamlLocaleProvider` &mdash; Reads the strings from any amount of yaml files using either nested keys or keys with dot notation.
+    * `YamlHttpLocaleProvider` &mdash; Reads the strings from the contents of any amount of yaml URLs using either nested keys or keys with dot notation.
+* Module `localize-json`
-* `JsonLocaleProvider` (`localize-json`) &mdash; Reads the strings from a json file using either nested keys or keys with dot notation.
+    * `JsonLocaleProvider` &mdash; Reads the strings from any amount of json files using either nested keys or keys with dot notation.
+    * `JsonHttpLocaleProvider` &mdash; Reads the strings from the contents of any amount of json URLs using either nested keys or keys with dot notation.

 ### Registering Locale Providers